lexms/lexms/README.md

 ### Hi there 👋
-🌱 Software Engineer at Tomorrows Education
+- 🌱 Software Engineer at Tomorrows Education

-🔭 Working on front end and data engineer
+- 🔭 Working on front end and data engineering